SimoneDiLeo/SimoneDiLeo.github.io/_pages/about.md

 ---
 Hello, I'm Simone Di Leo.
 I have a BSc Degree in **Sofware Enginering**, a MSc in **Management Engineering** and a Phd in **Industrial and Management Engineering**.
-I am currently a  **Resarch Fellow** at **Sapienza University of Rome** with a focus on the strategic analysis of retail energy markets using non-parametric techniques and machine learning.
+I am currently an  **Assistant Professor (Not Tenure Track) - RTD-A ** at **Sapienza University of Rome** with a focus on the strategic analysis of retail energy markets using non-parametric techniques and machine learning.
 My research focuses mainly on data-driven policy analysis and non-parametric frontiers.
 I work also in ETL, Quantitative Data Analysis, Text Mining, **Data visualization** and Applied quantitative analysis on regulated industries/markets.